-Mr. Brown is married and has a son.
-He was born in Strawberry Point, Iowa and is an active runner, bicyclist, swimmer, and motorcyclist.
-He has competed in several marathons, half marathons, and triathlons including the Schneider Electric Marathon de Paris, the Bank of America Chicago Marathon, and the Maratona di Roma, and the Des Moines Ironman 70.3.
+Mr. Brown is married and has two children.
+He was raised in Strawberry Point, Iowa and is an active runner, bicyclist, swimmer, and motorcyclist.
+He has competed in several marathons and triathlons including the Schneider Electric Marathon de Paris, the Bank of America Chicago Marathon, the Maratona di Roma, and the Des Moines Ironman 70.3.